kapadiaparth/examples/demo-webpage-thumbnail-generator/README.md

   -d "url=https://www.flex.io" \
 ```

-To use the pipe you've saved with this example, edit [line 105 of the index.html](./index.html#L67) file and insert your API key.
+To use the pipe in this example, edit [line 105 of the index.html](./index.html#L105) file and insert your API key.
+Since the pipe inlined in the Javascript, it can be used immediately without needing to be saved.

 ## Get Help